TaylorDarneille/sei-tic-tac-toe/plan.md

 #### Win condition: X wins
 if the grid has 3 consecutive Xs in a straight line (horizontal, vertical, or diagonal), Player X is the winner
+    after each X move, check to see if there are 3 Xs in a row starting with the most recently played square, check the contents of all adjacent squares to see if there are other Xs if there are Os or the squares are blank, return for each of those adjacent squares with an X, continue in the same direction to see if there is a third X if there is no third X, return if there is a third X, Player X wins and the game is over

 #### Win condition: O wins
 if the grid has 3 consecutive Os in a straight line (horizontal, vertical, or diagonal), Player O is the winner
+    follow the same logic as Win condition: X wins, but with Os

 #### Win condition: Tie
 if the grid contains 9 symbols (Xs or Os) and there is no consecutive 3-in-a-row as described above, the game ends in a tie